iogbole/israelo/_posts/2023-10-12-ebpf-net-viz.md

 Before we begin, it's important to have your development environment properly configured.
 While this blog isn't an exhaustive tutorial, I'll outline the key prerequisites briefly.

 ### **Using Lima on MacOS**
-If you're a MacOS user like me, Lima is an excellent way to emulate a Linux environment.
-It's simple to set up and meshes seamlessly with your existing workflow.
+If you're a MacOS user like me, Lima is an excellent and easy way to emulate a Linux VM.
 To kick things off with Lima, follow these steps:

-1. Install Lima and launch it with the [ebpf-vm.yaml](https://github.com/iogbole/ebpf-network-viz/blob/main/ebpf-vm.yaml) file:
+1. [Install Lima](https://lima-vm.io/docs/installation/) and launch it with the [ebpf-vm.yaml](https://github.com/iogbole/ebpf-network-viz/blob/main/ebpf-vm.yaml) file:

     ```bash
     limactl start ebpf-vm.yaml
     limactl shell ebpf-vm
     ```
-2. If you're fond of Visual Studio Code, you can connect to the Lima VM via SSH:
+2. If you use Visual Studio Code, you can connect to the Lima VM via SSH:

     ```bash
     limactl show-ssh ebpf-vm
     ```

-    Subsequently, use the SSH command to link up with the remote server through Visual Studio Code.
+    Subsequently, use the SSH command to link up with the remote server from the VS Code on your host machine.
+Lima handles file sharing and port forwaring automatically.

 3. After establishing the connection, clone the required repository: